EarthScope/dataselect/doc/dataselect.md

 <p style="padding-left: 30px;">Consider all publication versions (or v2 qualities) equal when determining priority for pruning.
 By default priority is given to the data with the highest publication version.</p>

+<b>-F</b>\fP

+<p style="padding-left: 30px;">Use input file order for 'best' prioritization, lowest to highest, for pruning regardless of publication version (or v2 quality).
+Data in input files specified later will be considered higher priority than data in input files specified earlier.</p>

 <b>-s </b><i>selectfile</i>

 <p style="padding-left: 30px;">Limit processing to miniSEED records that match a selection in the specified file.
 The selection file contains parameters to match the SourceID (network, station, location, channel), publication version (or v2 quality), and time range for input records.
 As a special case, specifying "-" will result in selection lines being read from stdin.
 For more details see the <b>SELECTION FILE</b> section below.</p>